EmeraldSlash/RbxMouse/README.md

    result of the call to `RbxMouse:GetRay()` - in other words, the ray from the mouse's current position.

-   The `canMutateParams` argument is to be passed to the raycaster function.
+   The `mutateParams` argument is to be passed to the raycaster function.
 This defines whether the RaycastParams instance given can have its FilterDescendantsInstances list be mutated when performing the raycast.
 This defaults to false, which is useful if you want to reuse the same